pagopa/pagopa-ecommerce-transactions-scheduler-service/README.md

 `mvn clean spring-boot:run` build and run service with spring locally

-For testing purpose the commons reference can be change from a specific release to a branch by changing the following configurations tags inside `pom.xml`:
+For testing purpose the commons reference can be changed from a specific release to a branch by changing the following configurations tags inside `pom.xml`:

 FROM: